samuruph/mylearncpp/README.md

 # LearnCpp.com — Modern C++ Guide (Chapters & Sections)

 ## About
-This is my **from‑scratch to productive** C++ path, built while following the excellent free tutorial at **[LearnCpp.com](https://www.learncpp.com/)**.
+This is my **from‑scratch to good-enough** (you will tell me if it is actually good enough, not sure it worked for me) C++ path, built while following the excellent free tutorial at **[LearnCpp.com](https://www.learncpp.com/)**.
-The repo mirrors LearnCpp’s spirit and cadence, but adds a clean, runnable code path:
+The repo mirrors LearnCpp’s, but adds a clean, runnable code path:

 - **One chapter README per topic**: crisp theory summary, gotchas, and direct pointers to relevant LearnCpp lessons.
 - **`sections/` folder per chapter** with small, runnable programs you can build and step through.